-Abertay’s interactive visualisations expertise to help safeguard UK’s food security15 May 2015
+Abertay’s interactive visualisations expertise to help safeguard UK’s food security

 A development view of energy performance across different building designs

 Scientists and engineers at Abertay University are to be part of a new £1.4 million research project – funded by the Engineering and Physical Sciences Research Council (EPSRC) – designed to help safeguard the future of the UK’s water, energy and food security.

 Water, energy and food are three of the UK’s most valuable resources, but they are rapidly running out – the world’s population is predicted to rise to more than eight billion by 2030 so there will be an increasing demand for, and shortage of, all three over the coming years.

 The project has been set up in direct response to this and will be the first ever to simultaneously investigate how water, energy and food systems interact.

 Typically, these systems are investigated in isolation, but all three are actually interdependent, which means that any shortage or disruption of one has an impact on the other two.

 This inextricable link is known as the Water-Energy-Food (WEF) nexus and is believed to hold the key to setting the country on a more sustainable trajectory.